Except that failure rates are also high. More than 80% are abandoned after one use.

 You’ll also get much more accurate feedback as a result.

-For more information about building prototypes, check out our excellent primer.
+For more information about building prototypes, check out this excellent guide.

 Build the MVP